-The second article in our PPC paid search series.
+The second article in our search PPC series.

 In the early days, Search PPC marketing was largely a numbers game.
 A marketer could simply pair a one-size-fits-all ad with a relatively low bid — without undue concern for overall conversion rates and cost-per-acquisition (CPA).

 Today, higher competition and budgets in the Search PPC space have made campaigns more expensive to run.
 Making it difficult to generate the ROI needed to justify the CPA for high-quality leads.
 Today, the real keys to affordable and successful Search PPC campaigns are audience segmentation and strategic targeting.

 Many marketers cast a wide net with their leadgen efforts: bidding for keywords and phrases that are more encompassing in nature.
 These terms tend to be broad, more expensive and less efficient.
 Instead, think about going after subgroupings within your wider target audience.
 This gives you the opportunity to decrease the level of competition from other marketers.
 It also positions you to compete for keywords that can be obtained with lower bids.

 Is your product/service sold to multiple markets that are looking for unique characteristics or benefits?
 Do you need to appeal to people in diverse positions, who have different needs, ranging from upper to middle management?
 Is your product/service sold in different locations regionally, nationally or internationally?

 These are all potential reasons to segment your Search PPC effort into distinct targeted campaigns, in order to maximize conversion rates while minimizing CPA.